thegoodstuffshack/bad-apple-in-x86-assembly/README.md

 - reboot and select the usb in bios boot menu (some bioses not compatible with certain usb's) or chainload usb through grub command line

 ## TO DO

 - add sound
-- rewrite python to directly build to binary
-- improve frame speed